neilbrown/edlib/DOC/Developer/06-rendering.md

 - "prefix" - This marked-up text will be display first.
 It will not be shifted even when the main text is shifted left.

+- "word-wrap" - This can be "0" or non-zero.
+If non-zero then text is wrapped on white-space (space, tab, any UNICODE space) that is not at the start of the line.

 The pane also sets some attributes when handling these messages:

 - "prefix_len" - the length of the appearance of the prefix